You are listening to the Sean Hannity Radio Show Podcast.

 There are no limits.

-Um, you know that but it i it's a question that the media puts out there to imply guilty behavior where so far there is none.
+So, you know, but it's a question that the media puts out there to imply guilty behavior where so far there is none.

-Uh and you know, the it's just uh evidence of the media bias against the president.
+And, you know, it's just evidence of the media bias against the president.

-But you know, uh and the president uh I saw him today lashing out at Adam Shift, uh who is you know the ranking member on the Intel committee.
+But, you know, and the president, I saw him today lashing out at Adam Schiff, who is, you know, the ranking member on the Intel Committee.

-I mean, Schiff was on Face the Nation on CBS over the weekend, talking about, you know, the president's worried about uh discovering laundered money through his Trump organization.
+I mean, Schiff was on Face the Nation on CBS over the weekend talking about, you know, the president's worried about discovering laundered money through his Trump organization.

 My goodness.

-You know, if if I were the president and Robert Mueller starts digging around into my finances, I go down to the nearest federal judge and get an injunction because the special counsel doesn't have unlimited latitude to look into somebody's finances.
+You know, if I were the president and Robert Mueller starts digging around into my finances, I'd go down to the nearest federal judge and get an injunction because the special counsel doesn't have unlimited latitude to look into somebody's finances.

 The law says there has to be just cause and a reasonable basis.

-And I can easily envision most federal judges saying, Wait a minute, you're not allowed to engage in a fishing expedition into somebody's finances.
+And I can easily envision most federal judges saying, wait a minute, you are not allowed to engage in a phishing expedition into somebody's finances.

-Well, what do you make of Muller and the conflicts of interest?
+Well, what do you make of Mueller and the conflicts of interest?

-We've got even more conflicts that his firm donated ninety-nine point eight percent of their money to Hillary.
+We've got even more conflicts that his firm donated 99.8% of their money to Hillary.

-He hires a Hillary attorney, he hires Obama donors, Democratic donors, Hillary donors.
+He hires Obama donors, Democratic donors, Hillary donors.

-I mean, I I I for the life of me have no idea.
+I mean, I, for the life of me, have no idea.

-The whole Muller comey investigation, and it can be called that because they may be acting in collusion to get the president.
+The whole Mueller-Comey investigation, and it can be called that because they may be acting in collusion to get the president.

 The whole thing stinks like Limburger cheese.

-Uh I've never seen so many conflicts of interest all ruled into one investigation.
+I've never seen so many conflicts of interest all rolled into one investigation.

-So if the president wants to get rid of him, he can't, can he?
+So if the president wants to get rid of him, he can't, can he, without it being all the analogies to Archibald Cox, the Saturday Night Massacre, or baloney.

-They are baloney because uh everybody agreed that Nixon had the ability to direct his attorney general to get rid of Cox.
+They are baloney because everybody agreed that Nixon had the ability to direct his Attorney General to get rid of Cox.

-And in fact, nobody ever accused uh Nixon of obstruction of justice for the firing of Cox.
+And in fact, nobody ever accused Nixon of obstruction of justice for the firing of Cox.

-It was what was on the tapes that constituted.
+It was what was on the tapes that constituted the corporation.

 I think that was item number two on the impeachment that they had written up.